smira/txZMQ/README.rst

     deferred.addCallback(onConnect)
     reactor.run()

-The examples similar to this are available in the source code.
+Examples similar to this are available in the source code.
 You can run them from the command line with passed options.
 Be sure to read the comments at the beginning of the example files for usage information.